Is purchasing a new car with the adaptive headlight technology still beyond your reach?

 Frankly I'm surprised that the Insurance Companies haven't cashed in on this!

-Within 5 to 7 years most vehicles on the road today have lost at least 20% of the light projection from their headlights starting to oxidize; that means at least 20% less visibility of potential obstacles on the road in front of you which shortens your stopping distance.
+Within 5 to 7 years many vehicles on the road today have lost at least 20% of the light projection from their headlights starting to oxidize; that means at least 20% less visibility of potential obstacles on the road in front of you which shortens your stopping distance.

 And clouded headlights will cause glare to oncoming vehicles because the light can no longer be focused and creates a shorter, broad area of light.